khuynh22/climate-change-api/README.md

 # climate-change-api
-API that get all news from all API
+API that get all news from all news